✨ Launching This September! BOUNCE Learning Journeys – A whole-child developmental pathway Read More

 Trauma-informed

-White Hall Academy is located in an area of recognised deprivation, supporting many pupils affected by adverse childhood experiences and complex emotional needs.
-In September 2021, the school entered a funded partnership with Child Therapy Service to respond to increasing SEMH needs across the school community.
+Located in area of recognised deprivation, supporting many pupils affected by adverse childhood experiences and complex emotional needs.
+In September 2021, entered funded partnership with Child Therapy Service to respond to increasing SEMH needs across school community.

 What was delivered

-Whole-school consultation and staff training, delivery of the Grounding Programme including assessment tools and daily regulation activities, termly consultation for staff and leadership teams, and a resource bank to support consistent practice across the setting.
+Whole-school consultation and staff training, delivery of the Grounding Programme including assessment tools and daily regulation activities, termly consultation for staff and leadership teams, and resource bank to support consistent practice.

 What changed